 The forests of the Northwest have adapted to periodic fires over thousands of years.
 We have seen more frequent, larger, and hotter wildfires in recent years.
 How did this happen, and what can we do about it?

 Monday March 20, 6:00pm – 8:00pm, Portland Community College, ONLINE – Register here

 Nature is good for you, but did you ever wonder why?
 In this class you’ll get to explore how the many ways we connect with nature help improve our mental health, how nature is incorporated into therapy, and how you can apply these principles to your everyday life.

-Class will be available summer semester – details coming soon!
+Class will be available in 2023 – details coming soon!

 Climate change has a lot of people stressed and anxious!
 In this one-day class you’ll learn nature-based practices to help with stress reduction and mental well-being.
 These are practices you can use anywhere, any time.
 Some practices may incorporate making two-dimensional art, so please have art supplies of your choice available during class (even a pen and paper will work!)

 Wednesday, February 8, 6:00pm – 8:00pm, Portland Community College, ONLINE – Register here

 Do you want chickens in your backyard but aren’t sure where to get started?
 We’ll talk about whether to start with brand new chicks or older birds, what your new flock will need, common maladies and how to treat them, and more!
 PLEASE NOTE: The last, OPTIONAL section of this class includes information about humanely culling chickens, whether for euthanasia or meat.

 Wednesday, May 17, 6pm – 8pm EST/3pm – 5pm PST, CT EdAdvance, ONLINE – Registration information coming soon!